Computer-Aided Detection, Segmentation and Characterization of Tumors in 3D medical images

 Our semi-automatic segmentation method has been successfully applied to head-neck lesions in 3D PET images.
 Most of the automatic segmentations were correct, only a few of them were interactively updated.
 As a result, the average total time taken by the user to complete the 3D tumor segmentation was about 1 minute per case, instead of 15-30 minutes.

--3- Tumor functional or metabolic characterization: radiomic features and predictive imaging biomarkers are generated by multidimensional analysis of multi-sequence/multimodality imaging data.
-These predictive features are used to generate the training data of our method for the early prediction of the resistance to NACT in Cancer.
+-3- Tumor functional or metabolic characterization: radiomic predictive features generated by multidimensional analysis of multi-sequence/multimodality imaging data are used to generate the training data of our method for the early prediction of the resistance to NACT in Cancer.

 Early Prediction of the Resistance to Neoadjuvant Chemotherapy in Breast Cancer